BLACK

 A Vision Rooted in Collective Power

-At the heart of Black: Cite; Sight– Site is a commitment to honoring Afro-diasporic continuity and creativity.
-Drawing inspiration from Ubuntu’s interconnectedness and quilombismo’s heritage of autonomy, we activate São Paulo as a dynamic space of worlding from below.
+At the heart of Black: Cite; Sight– Site is a commitment to honoring the continuity and creativity of Afro-diasporic life.
+Grounded in the principles of Ubuntu’s relationality, quilombismo’s legacy of autonomy, and AbdulMaliq Simone’s notion of “people as infrastructure,” the project activates São Paulo as a vibrant site of worlding from below.